EdTech · Non-NDA · Full case

 99% automated test pass · manual a11y validation across all 11 locales

-What it left me with.
+The principle it left me with.

 Most platform redesigns stall because the design team isn't allowed to ask the contract question sitting underneath them.
 Every move here — subscription, SSO, use-case content, license-keyed personalization, the living guidebook, locale-first architecture — wore UX clothing over a business-model skeleton.